emberjs/website/source/guides/router_primer.md

 both unique internal specifiers (a "route path") _as well as_ by URL locations that "route" to those states.

-This approach has many advantages:

-  * It Employs the [State Machine][StateMachine] pattern
-  * Functional states of the application define the URL, not vice-versa
-  * Nesting of routes has built-in support
-  * On entry to these states, recursive chains of views can be automatically instantiated and inserted _without your having to manage them!_
+This approach has many advantages.
+Perhaps the most important advantage is that by employing the [State Machine][StateMachine] pattern, your application remains easy to understand, expand, and debug.

 This guide is designed to help the reader accomplish the following: